LiorErenreich/KMeans-Software-Project-TAU/README.md

 Welcome to the KMeans-Software-Project-TAU-Part-1!
 This project was developed as part of the Software Project course (0368-2161) at Tel Aviv University by [Moria Nachmany](https://github.com/MoriaNachmany) and [Lior Erenreich](https://github.com/LiorErenreich).
 The aim of this project is to implement the K-means clustering algorithm using both C and Python programming languages.

+For part 2 of this project [visit here](https://github.com/LiorErenreich/KMeansPlusPlus-Software-Project-TAU-part-2).

 ## Project Structure

 The project repository consists of the following files: